Snowflake is a data warehouse built for the cloud. Snowflake delivers performance, simplicity, concurrency and affordability.

 Finally, you need to create the user that will be connected to Segment.
 Be sure to use a strong, unique password.

-CREATE USER "SEGMENT_USER" MUST_CHANGE_PASSWORD = FALSE DEFAULT_ROLE = "SEGMENT" PASSWORD = "my_strong_password"; -- Please do not use this password GRANT ROLE "SEGMENT" TO USER "SEGMENT_USER";
+CREATE USER "SEGMENT_USER" MUST_CHANGE_PASSWORD = FALSE DEFAULT_ROLE = "SEGMENT" PASSWORD = "my_strong_password"; -- Do not use this password GRANT ROLE "SEGMENT" TO USER "SEGMENT_USER";

 Test the User and Credentials

-You should now test the new user and credentials.
-If the following commands are run successfully, you are will then be ready to connect Snowflake to Segment.
-We recommend using snowsql to run the following:
+Before you continue, test and validate the new user and credentials.
+When you can run the following commands successfully, you can connect Snowflake to Segment.

 ~$ snowsql --accountname myb10 --username SEGMENT_USER Password: * SnowSQL * v1.1.46 Type SQL statements or !help SEGMENT_USER#(no warehouse)@(no database).(no schema)>SELECT 1; +---+ | 1 | |---| | 1 | +---+ 1 Row(s) produced.
 Time Elapsed: 0.093s SEGMENT_USER#(no warehouse)@(no database).(no schema)>USE WAREHOUSE "SEGMENT_WAREHOUSE"; +----------------------------------+ | status | |----------------------------------| | Statement executed successfully. | +----------------------------------+ 1 Row(s) produced.
 Time Elapsed: 0.118s SEGMENT_USER#SEGMENT_WAREHOUSE@(no database).(no schema)>USE DATABASE "SEGMENT_EVENTS"; +----------------------------------+ | status | |----------------------------------| | Statement executed successfully. | +----------------------------------+ 1 Row(s) produced.
 Time Elapsed: 0.130s SEGMENT_USER#SEGMENT_WAREHOUSE@SEGMENT_EVENTS.(no schema)>!exit